-This recipe originally appeared in Bake From Scratch Vol 3, along with several other cookies recipes I contributed.
+This recipe originally appeared in Bake From Scratch Vol 3, along with several other cookies recipes I contributed, and now is in the new Bake From Scratch Cookie Collection.
 Since I just finished the pan-banging chapter for my next book (coming out Fall 2020!), I thought I would include it here to celebrate.
 These cookies have the crisp, ripply edges and gooey, chocolate center my original recipe is known for, along with a tiny hit of molasses and some ground espresso.
 If you make them, please let me know!
 You can tag me on Instagram, or tag #panbanging or #bangonapan (or, of course, leave a comment here if you aren’t on social media!).

 Pan-Banging Molasses Espresso Cookies with Chocolate